blackmann/m4edocs/source/introduction.rst

         }
     }

 This form can also be referred as an :doc:`Invoice </invoice>`  to be paid by the **from** wallet.
-The invoice is forwarded to the TSwitch to proceed with the payment process.
+The invoice is forwarded to the Broker to proceed with the payment process.

-TSwitch
+Broker
 ^^^^^^^^^

 Payments can be made **from** different kind of wallets into **another** kind of wallet which, in some cases, may not belong to the same payment provider.
-For this reason, the TSwitch intervenes by abstracting the movement of money between wallets of possibly different payment providers.
+For this reason, the Broker intervenes by abstracting the movement of money between wallets of possibly different payment providers.

-The mechanism of how the TSwitch works is described in :doc:`tswitch`.
+The mechanism of how the Broker works is described in :doc:`broker`.

-However, the extra process involved in completing the transaction requires the TSwitch to respond to the client instantly with an **in-progress** status.
+However, the extra process involved in completing the transaction requires the Broker to respond to the client instantly with an **in-progress** status.

 Upon completion of payment process, the **Signalee** then notifies the client on the final status of the transaction (success or failure).